gvwilson/sdxpy/src/persist/index.md

 ```

 1. The first line tells us that there's a list whose ID is `4484025600`
-    so we `LoadOop._list` to load a list of one element.
+    so we `LoadObjects._list` to load a list of one element.

-1.  `LoadOop._list` called `LoadAlias.load` recursively to load that one element.
+1.  `LoadObjects._list` called `LoadAlias.load` recursively to load that one element.

 1.  `LoadAlias.load` reads the second line of saved data,
     which tells it to re-use the data whose ID is `4484025600`.
-    But `LoadOop._list` hasn't created and returned that list yet—it
+    But `LoadObjects._list` hasn't created and returned that list yet—it
     is still reading in the elements—so
     `LoadAlias.load` hasn't had a chance to add the list to the `seen` dictionary
     of previously-read items.

 The solution is to reorder the operations,
 which unfortunately means writing new versions
-of all the methods defined in `LoadOop`.
+of all the methods defined in `LoadObjects`.
 The new implementation of `_list` is:

 [% inc file="aliasing.py" keep="load_list" %]